-Citizens, the Nepalese are exceedingly fond of pickles and chutneys known as achaar or achar.
+Citizens, it is a veritable fact that the people of Nepal are exceedingly fond of pickles and chutneys known as achaar or achar.

 Achaar actually means “spicy pickle”, and they are always an important part of Nepali meals.
 Achaars are made from fruits or vegetables mixed with spices.
 Oil is also used as both a pickling medium and a preservative.

 Achaars are not eaten by themselves, but as a complementary side dish to a main meal.
 It is generally eaten with rice, curry, roti or chapati.

 Apart from the main ingredient and masala spice mix, achaar achieves its flavor with ginger, tomatoes, lime, onions, garlic etc.